 So, what is a polarized lens?

 First: What is a polarized lens?
-It filters certain light waves as they enter through the lens housing.
-These "certain" light waves, which are particularly important, are the horizontal light waves that are of great significance to photographers when taking photos and videos in certain scenes.
+It filters certain light waves as they pass through the lens housing.
+These “certain” light waves that are especially important are the horizontal light waves, which are significant for photographers when capturing photos and videos in certain scenes.

 Are camera lenses polarized?

-Another reason is that the optics for polarizing a lens make the work more complicated, especially when manufacturers try to reduce the size of the lens to make it more portable.
-Furthermore, current camera technology with autofocus and metering complicates the design and impairs performance if a polarization system is present in the lens housing.
+Another reason is that the optics required for lens polarization complicate the work, especially when manufacturers try to make the lens smaller to make it more portable.
+Furthermore, current camera technology with autofocus and metering makes the design more difficult and impairs performance if a polarization system is built into the lens housing.

 How can you tell if a lens is polarized?

-Below are two simple tests to determine if your lens works with a polarization filter.
+Below are two simple tests to determine if your lens works with a polarizing filter.

 1. Smartphone screen test

-Simply download a white background image to your tablet or phone and open it so that the entire screen is covered.
+Simply download a white background image to your tablet or smartphone and open it so the entire screen is covered.
 Then place your lens with filter or just the filter on the screen, look through both at a light source, and rotate it 90 degrees.
-The lens with filter should darken when rotated — an indication that it is a polarized lens.
+The lens with filter should darken when rotated – a sign that it is a polarized lens.

 2. Use the sun:

 No electronic device with a screen nearby?
 No problem!
-For this method, simply find a reflective surface (e.g., a shiny car).
+For this method, just find a reflective surface (e.g., a shiny car).
 Now look through your lens with filter or just the filter itself and slowly rotate it.
-The glare in the lens or filter itself should change.
-If it does not, it is not a suitable filter.
+The glare in the lens or filter should change.
+If it doesn’t, it is not a suitable filter.
 A pretty simple outdoor test.

 For those who want to do it professionally: